ren-andy/ren-andy/README.md

 - 🔭 I've previously interned at VirtaMove, and the Government of Canada
 - 👯 I’m currently seeking a Winter 2021 internship in software development
 - 📫 Let's chat!
 My website is [here](https://andyren.me) and my resume can be found [here](https://andyren.me/Resume_2B_v5.pdf)
+- 💪 Fun fact: I'm an avid athlete - I love to lift weights  and run long distances

 <!--
 **ren-andy/ren-andy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.